[Whitepaper] Awesome.AI: A Dynamics-Based Framework for Thought Simulation

 These are some of the ways decisions are made within the system.
 The answers are stored in the data field of current UNIT.
 Both versions has a UNIT, that starts the process - either by HUB subject or by setting system state to QUICKDECISION.
 Decisions are used, fx. when Awesome.AI starts and answers chat conversations.

-• Clears UNIT-space and injects temporary QUICKDECISION UNITs
+• Clears UNIT-space and injects a number of QUICKDECISIONUNITs

-• UNITs are removed as they are visited
+• Removes QUICKDECISION UNITs as they are visited

 • Returns a binary Yes/No decision

-• Run across multiple steps, with two possible solution paths:
+• Run across multiple epochs, with two possible solution paths:

 State 1:

-• Solution 1: depending on current UNIT data, return Yes/No
+• Solution 1: depending on current UNIT data, return a Yes/No answer

-• Solution 2: depending on current UNIT data, proceed to State 2 or decline
+• Solution 2: depending on current UNIT data, proceed to next state or decline

 State 2:

-• If DOWN = No, return UNIT data
+• Solution 2: if DOWN = No, return current UNIT data.
+If DOWN = Yes decline.

-INFO: This section is optional and non-essential to core algorithm.
+INFO: This section is optional and non-essential to core framework*.*

-What has been described so far is the core of the algorithm.
-The core is focused on a set UNIT-space, but with occupasion (-of the mind), UNIT-space is divided into portions of valid UNITs, thereby letting the system have trails of thought.
+What has been described so far is the core of the framework.
+The core is focused on a fixed UNIT-space, but with occupation (-of the mind), UNIT-space is divided into portions of valid UNITs, thereby letting the system have trails of thought.

-• Occupasion defines a named mental activity with a list of HUBs
+Occupation defines a named mental activity with a list of HUBs:

 }

-• External objects are decorated with a tag (e.g., HUB subject)
+• External objects are decorated with a tag (e.g., like a HUB subject)

 • UNITs are valid in UNIT-space only if their ticket matches the external tag